yury-lysogorskiy/lammps/doc/src/python.rst

 defined, this command creates an :doc:`internal-style variable
 <variable>` with the specified name.

-An internal-style variable must be used when an equal-style or atom-style variable triggers the invocation of the Python function defined by this command, by including a Python function wrapper in its formula, with one or more arguments also included in the formula.
+An internal-style variable must be used when an equal-style, vector-style, or atom-style variable triggers the invocation of the Python function defined by this command, by including a Python function wrapper with arguments in its formula.
+Each of the arguments must be specified as an internal-style variable via the *input* keyword.

 In brief, the syntax for a Python function wrapper in a variable formula is py_varname(arg1,arg2,...argN), where "varname" is the name of a python-style variable associated with a Python function defined by this command.
-One or more arguments to the function wrapper can themselves be formulas which the variable command will evaluate and pass as arguments to the Python function.
-This is done by assigning the numeric result for each argument to an internal-style variable;
-this the *input* keyword must specify the arguments as internal-style variables and their format (see below) as "f" for floating point.
+One or more arguments to the function wrapper can themselves be sub-formulas which the variable command will evaluate and pass as arguments to the Python function.
+This is done by assigning the numeric result for each argument to an internal-style variable; thus the *input* keyword must specify the arguments as internal-style variables and their format (see below) as "f" for floating point.
 This is because LAMMPS variable formulas are calculated with floating point arithmetic (any integer values are converted to floating point).
+Note that the Python function can also have additional inputs, also specified by the *input* keyword, which are NOT arguments in the Python function wrapper.
+See the example below for the "mixedargs" Python function.

 See the :doc:`variable <variable>` command doc page for full details on formula syntax including for Python function wrappers.
 Examples using Python function wrappers are shown below.
+Note that as explained above with python-style variables, Python function wrappers can be nested; a sub-formula for an argument can contain its own Python function wrapper which invokes another Python function.

 The *return* keyword is only needed if the Python function returns a value.
 The specified *varReturn* is of the form v_name, where "name"